EthanHogan/nfl-pick-em/README.md

   11. Select "Testing" tab of your Clerk endpoint, then select a supported event type to test your webhook.
 Click "Send Example" to test your webhook event handler.
   12. Create a new endpoint in Clerk ("Add Endpoint" on "Webhooks" page) with the same settings, except change the endpoint url to your production endpoint.

+### NEW WAY
+**Vercel User Webhook Project:**

+  1. Navigate to https://vercel.com/ethanhogan/user-webhook/settings/environment-variables.
+Sign in to Vercel first if needed.
+  2. Add about 8 environment variables for your app, using the naming convention for the variables.
+Variable names begin with "App_" and end with the name for the variable and contain the app name between the 2.
+For example, if I was adding a DATABASE_URL variable for the UserPlatform application, I would add it as "App_UserPlatform_DATABASE_URL".
+  3. Make sure to include an "_AppId" variable and give it the name of your application.
+You will use this name when setting up the endpoint with Clerk.

+**Clerk:**

+  1. Navigate to https://dashboard.clerk.com and sign in.
+  2. Select your application.
+  3. Select "Webhooks".
+  4. Select "Add Endpoint".
+  5. Use "https://user-webhook.vercel.app/api/clerk-user-webhook?AppId=UserPlatform" url, changing out "UserPlatform" for the name of your application.
+This must match the "_AppId" variable added to the Vercel User Webhook project.

+  6. Select which events you would like handle in your webhook endpoint (e.g. "user.created", "user.deleted", and "user.updated").
+  7. Select "Create".
+  8. Copy the "Signing Secret" in the bottom right of the "Endpoints" tab.
+  9. Paste this secret as the value for your "App_UserPlatform_CLERK_USER_EVENT_WEBHOOK_SECRET" environment variable in the Vercel User Platform application, replacing "UserPlatform" with the AppId of your application.

+  - Note: This environment variable is endpoint specific.
+So for your production endpoint, you will have a different "Signing Secret" that will need to be added to your environment variables in Vercel Settings (example url of how to get there: https://vercel.com/MyGitHubUsername/MyProjectName/settings/environment-variables).

+  11. Select "Testing" tab of your Clerk endpoint, then select a supported event type to test your webhook.
+Click "Send Example" to test your webhook event handler.
+  12. Create a new endpoint in Clerk ("Add Endpoint" on "Webhooks" page) with the same settings, except change the endpoint url to your production endpoint.
 ## Running MySQL DB locally using Docker

 - **Docker:**